HardHatOptional/show/README.md

  # Hugging Face Spaces Embed Site

- This repository is a Next.js application that automatically embeds all Hugging Face Spaces under a given user.
-When you deploy to Vercel, it will fetch your spaces and display them on the site.
-It uses Incremental Static Regeneration (ISR) to keep the site up-to-date.
+ This repository is a Next.js application that renders a collection of Hugging Face Spaces embeds.
+You can manually list your Space embed URLs or full `<iframe>` snippets in a simple configuration file, and the site will display them all.

  ## Setup